ThatOpen/engine_docs/docs/api/@thatopen/components/interfaces/SimpleSceneConfig.md

 # SimpleSceneConfig

 Configuration interface for the [SimpleScene](../classes/SimpleScene.md).
-Defines properties for directional and ambient lights.

 ## Extended by